Shaher-11/fabulous-tours/README.md

 # Fabulous-tours

-> This project is for a travel agency specialized in outdoors trips and adventures the project built entirely  with HTML, CSS, and SASS.
+> This project built for a travel agency specialized in outdoors trips and adventures the project built entirely  with HTML, CSS, and SASS.

 ![screenshot](./img/fabulous.png)